On $H$-Topological Intersection Graphs: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Pavel Klav\'{i}k for suggesting the study of $H$-graphs and several discussions.
+We would like to thank Pavel Klav\'{i}k for suggesting to study of $H$-graphs and for several helpfull discussions.
 We would also like to thank the DIMACS REU 2015 program, held at the Rutgers University, where the whole project started.